-Although most tourists have heard about the beautiful water and coastline, that isn't the only way to enjoy the natural wonders available. the Cayman Islands offers some great options, including 3 caves.
+Even though most travelers have heard about the beautiful coastline, that isn't the only way to enjoy the natural wonders available. the Cayman Islands offers some great choices, including 3 caves.

 You might want to visit Bat Cave, which is Cayman Brac, in eastern the Cayman Islands.
 Although it looks like a bat cave on the exterior, Bat Cave does not, in fact, have any bats inside.
 It is, however, accessible by an easy 20 minute bike ride or slightly longer hike with great views and an interesting site to explore.

-Another attraction worth considering is Peter's Cave.
+Another option is Peter's Cave.
 It is Spot Bay, in eastern the Cayman Islands.
 Great from both a historical and natural perspective, Peter's Cave is a great hiking destination, the end point of a scenic drive, one of the island's top North Wall dive spots, and a past hurricane and flood shelter for islanders.